machinezone/IXWebSocket/README.md

 ### Automatic reconnection

 If the remote end (server) breaks the connection, the code will try to perpetually reconnect, by using an exponential backoff strategy, capped at one retry every 10 seconds.
+This behavior can be disabled.

 ### Large messages